 This donation would assist with giving gratitude to those who left many friends, family, and loved ones to anxiously await their homecoming as they traveled far away to serve their country.
 Also, it would make sure that this Memorial can stand and remind generations to come of the sacrifice their fellow citizens made.
 By helping to cover the costs of maintenance and upkeep of this Memorial, we can be sure that we never forget those who have come before us and who have helped to secure the freedom

 Many of them, like my father, are gone now.
 But we cannot allow them to ever be forgotten.
 Therefore, I have made this request to honor his memory, and the memories of his fellow sisters and brothers in uniform, who completed a task that few wanted to participate in, but did so without question and with distinction.

 “Welcome home, Dad, and welcome home to all of your brothers and sisters.
 You will never be forgotten.
 Your mission is over; your duty completed.
 Rest in Peace.”

-4002 & You is made up of a group of companies: LeafGuard of Lake Erie, Bauer Specialty, BPM Housing, Bauer Specialty Commercial Services, and BNB Financial Services which share a connection to office operations at 4002 Main Street in Lawrence Park, Pennsylvania.
-Monthly 4002 & You makes a donation to a group,organization or charity that is suggested by the employees of the companies.
+4002 & You is made up of a group of companies: Gutter Solutions of Lake Erie, Bauer Specialty, BPM Housing, Bauer Specialty Commercial Services, and BNB Financial Services which share a connection to office operations at 4002 Main Street in Lawrence Park, Pennsylvania.
+Monthly 4002 & You make a donation to a group, organization, or charity that is suggested by the employees of the companies.
 The story is shared on social media to help raise awareness for their cause.
 We hope you enjoyed this month’s story and are encouraged to go make a difference for something that is important to you.